nutty7t/playground/web/ts/monoids.md

 The generalization of a fold is called a catamorphism.
 Since we're folding over a collection of Maybe types, this operation above is what you might call a Maybe catamorphism.
-If you're not working with abstract data types all that often, folding (or reducing) and catamorphisms are basically the same thing.
+If you're not working with algebraic data types all that often, folding (or reducing) and catamorphisms are basically the same thing.

 Basically, monoids are great for composing functionality together.
 And they provide